 All those activities will show your willingness to commit, in a nutshell, that your approach is pro-active.

-On top of the CV, under your identity and your contact information, you will indicate, in a clear way, the desired position.
+On top of the resume, under your identity and your contact information, you will indicate, in a clear way, the desired position.
 Then, the first entry will detail your competences, then your professional experiences, your education and finally your projects and interests.

 6. Send your applications